Hong Kong Company Registration: Private Limited Company Set-Up Guide

 What is the role of a company secretary in Hong Kong?

-A company secretary is responsible for ensuring the company complies with local regulations, maintaining statutory records, filing annual returns, and advising directors on corporate governance matters.
+A company secretary is responsible for assisting the directors to ensure the company complies with local regulations, maintaining statutory records, filing annual returns, and advising directors on corporate governance matters.
 Every Hong Kong company must appoint a company secretary, who must be a Hong Kong resident or a corporate entity based in Hong Kong.

 What are the annual compliance requirements for a Hong Kong company?

-Hong Kong companies must fulfill several annual compliance requirements, including filing an annual return with the Companies Registry, holding an annual general meeting, submitting audited financial statements, and filing profits tax returns with the Inland Revenue Department.
+Hong Kong companies must fulfil several annual compliance requirements, including filing an annual return with the Companies Registry, renewa of business registration certficates with Business Registration Office, holding an annual general meeting, submitting audited financial statements, and filing profits tax returns with the Inland Revenue Department.

 Is it mandatory to have a physical office in Hong Kong?